samrobinsonns/sergeis-warehouses/WAREHOUSE_SHARING_SYSTEM.md

 ### Client-Side Integration

 #### UI Updates
-- Separate tabs for "My Warehouses" and "Shared Warehouses"
+- Separate tabs for "Storage", "Sharing", and "Shared Access"
 - Permission indicators on shared warehouses
 - Management options only visible to owners
 - Access level display for shared warehouses